-- A primary area of concentration, selected from the above list, in which five courses are taken.

-No more than five courses in any region will count toward the - No more than five courses in any region will count toward the major. - One intermediate seminar (250-299 level) within the area of concentration.
+- A primary area of concentration, selected from the above list, in which five courses are taken. - No more than five courses in any region will count toward the major. - One intermediate seminar (250-299 level) within the area of concentration.
 The intermediate seminar will be taken at Park University, preferably by the conclusion of the sophomore year (incoming freshmen) or by the conclusion of the first semester for transfer students. - Two non-seminar courses taken from outside the area of concentration at the 200-249 level. - One upper level (300-399 level) seminar within the area of concentration. - One upper level (300-399 level) seminar outside the area of concentration. - No more than two courses numbered below 200 can be counted toward the major, except HIS 103.
-These must be taken prior to the junior year for incoming freshmen or by the conclusion of the first semester for transfer students. - One course HIS 103: Introduction to and the Ethics of the Historical Profession. - One course HIS 400: History in the Public Realm. - Two thesis courses HIS 451: Thesis I and HIS 452: Thesis II - Students must obtain a minimum course grade of "C" to receive credit toward the major.
+These must be taken prior

+- to the junior year for incoming freshmen or by the conclusion of the first semester for transfer students. - One course HIS 103: Introduction to and the Ethics of the Historical Profession. - One course HIS 400: History in the Public Realm. - Two thesis courses HIS 451: Thesis I and HIS 452: Thesis II - Students must obtain a minimum course grade of "C" to receive credit toward the major.